Partial hyperbolicity and foliations in $\mathbb{T}^3$: Reebless foliations of

 \subsection{Some preliminaries and statement of results}

 We consider a codimension one foliation $\cF$ of $\TT^3$ and $\cF^\perp$ a one dimensional transversal foliation.
-We shall assume throughout that $\cF$ has no Reeb components and that $\cF^\perp$ is oriented (we can always assume this by considering a double cover).
+We shall assume throughout that $\cF$ has no Reeb components\footnote{In case the reader is not familiar with Reeb components, we remark that for the purposes of this paper, a foliation will be \emph{Reebless} if the conclusions of Theorem \ref{CorolarioConsecuenciasReeb} are satisfied.} and that $\cF^\perp$ is oriented (we can always assume this by considering a double cover).